Can You Use Home Equity to Buy a Car?

 Home equity loans are a type of second mortgage that exists alongside your existing primary loan.
 With a home equity loan, you receive an upfront lump sum of cash to use for any purpose you choose, including buying a car.

 Home equity loans typically have repayment terms of 5 to 20 years, though some lenders may offer longer terms.
-Typically, home equity loans have a fixed interest rate and stable monthly payments that remain consistent for the life of the mortgage.
+They generally carry a fixed interest rate with stable monthly payments that remain consistent for the life of the loan.

 Depending on your financial profile and lender, home equity loans will commonly let you access up to 90% of your home’s current appraised value.